THEOplayer/samples-ios-sdk/DRM-Playback/Guides/howto-configure-drm-source/README.md

 ## Summary

 Source description with DRM stream has been created successfully.
-When the `source` property is invoked, the DRM source description will be returned and then played by THEOplayer.
+When the `source` property is invoked, the DRM source description will be returned and then played by OptiView Player.

-For more guides about THEOplayer please visit [THEO Docs] portal.
+For more guides about OptiView Player, please visit the [OptiView Docs] portal.

 [//]: # (Sections reference)
 [Creating a custom EZDRM integration]: #Creating-a-custom-EZDRM-integration